Mollon will serve as the Chanticleers' goalkeeper coach

 2013 Coastal Carolina Men's Soccer vs. South Carolina (Sept.
 10, 2013)

-Bret Mollon enters his second season on the Coastal Carolina soccer staffs.
+Bret Mollon enters his third season on the Coastal Carolina soccer staffs.
 Mollon serves as the goalkeeping coach for both the Chanticleer men's and women's programs.

 In 2013 Mollon helped the men’s program to a NCAA-best 19 wins along with the Big South regular season and tournament titles.
 Additionally, the Chanticleers advanced to the NCAA Tournament Round of 16 after posting shutout victories in the tournament’s first two rounds.